 - 43. Refers to how sensitive the paper is to different wavelengths of light-essentially, what colors of light the paper reacts to during exposure.

-A) Sensitivity B) Sound Sensitivity C) Light Sensitivity D) Spectral Sensitivity
+A) Light Sensitivity B) Sound Sensitivity C) Spectral Sensitivity D) Sensitivity

 - 44. It is a photographic technique where a negative is placed directly on top of photographic paper and exposed to light.